 I like to serve two small hamburger patties per person, so I get three salads out of a pound of ground beef.
 To feed more people allow an additional 1/3 pound meat per person.

-It’s a lovely way to cut down on animal protein without giving it up entirely.
+a burger salad is a way to cut down on animal protein without giving it up entirely.

 - ketchup (have you tried jalapeño ketchup?
 I’m crazy for it)